John Ford: Politics

 Ford feared that DeMille's exit might have caused the body to disintegrate.
 His second move was to have the entire board resign, which saved face for DeMille and allowed the issue to be settled without forced resignations.
 The next day, Ford wrote a letter supporting DeMille and then telephoned, where Ford described DeMille as "a magnificent figure" so far above that "goddamn pack of rats."

 At a heated and arduous meeting, Ford went to the defense of a colleague under sustained attack from his peers.
 He saw the dangers of expelling DeMille.
 Ford stared down the entire meeting to ensure that DeMille remained in the guild.
-He then later offered his own resignation – as part of the entire board – to ensure that the guild did not break and allowed DeMille to go without losing face.
+He then later offered his own resignation—as part of the entire board—to ensure that the guild did not break and allowed DeMille to go without losing face.

-As time went on, however, Ford became more publicly allied with the Republican Party, declaring himself a "Maine Republican" in 1947.
+Ford later became publicly allied with the Republican Party, declaring himself a "Maine Republican" in 1947.
 He said he voted for Barry Goldwater in the 1964 United States presidential election and supported Richard Nixon in 1968 and became a supporter of the Vietnam War.
 In 1973, he was awarded the Medal of Freedom by President Nixon, whose campaign he had publicly supported.

 In 1952, Ford hoped for a Robert Taft/Douglas MacArthur Republican presidential ticket.
 When Dwight Eisenhower won the nomination, Ford wrote to Taft saying that like "a million other Americans, I am naturally bewildered and hurt by the outcome of the Republican Convention in Chicago."

 In 1966, he supported Ronald Reagan in his governor's race and again for his reelection in 1970.

+Ford scholar Tag Gallagher asserts that Ford was "essentially apolitical", although he also notes that the director became an ardent supporter of the Irish Republican Army after his first visit to Ireland in the 1920s, and that he channelled funds to the IRA for the rest of his career.